 Build Complete Customer Profiles: To create impactful experiences that convert, marketers need to connect all the pieces of information that they have on their customers.
 The end result of this effort should be rich, consistent, and actionable customer profiles.
 This means identifying and connecting the following types of customer data at the individual level:

-- Derived fields: These include predicted Customer Lifetime Value, and segments unique to the brand.
+Derived fields: These include predicted Customer Lifetime Value, promotional sensitivity, and segments unique to the brand.

 By connecting the different dimensions of customer data detailed above, marketers are able to form a richer understanding of their customers.
 This can help them identify new areas of opportunity not just in retention and upsell, but also for better lookalike modeling to improve new customer acquisition effectiveness and efficiency.